der-grosse/r6-strats/README.md

 - CTRL+d to duplicate selected elements
 - CTRL-C and CTRL-V to copy and paste selected elements
 - edit attributes of multiple assets at once
+- bring to front / send to back for selected elements
 - sidebar width changes based on tab
 - add toggle for floors of map
 - add new map blueprints